IDCI-Consulting/HelloWorldBundle/templates/contents/cv/baptiste_bouchereau_en.md

    - Bundle to generate uniques coding for promotional offers
    - Bundle to manage steps of participation in refund offers
  - Improved IDCI-Consulting workflow
-   - Setted up a continuous integration platform with Gitlab and Gitlab-CI
+   - Set up a continuous integration platform with Gitlab and Gitlab-CI
    - Deployed dockered applications in pre-production with Ansible
    - Automated of development environments setup with Docker and docker-compose